Make-School-Courses/SPD-1.4-Engineering-Careers-Communication-And-Interviewing/README.md

 If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.

-## References

-[Final Exam Study Guide](https://docs.google.com/document/d/1Y7q9TdUgX_YCjxbTFzcJUZlCd83yN3ALPUqaaw3hoPw/edit)

 ## Evaluation

-To pass this course you must meet the following requirements:
+To pass this course, you must earn at least a 70% weighted average, according to the following breakdown:

-- Complete all required assignments
-- Pass all projects according to the associated project rubric
-- Pass the final summative assessment according to the rubric as specified in this class
-    - This will be further explained in the [study guide](https://docs.google.com/document/d/1Y7q9TdUgX_YCjxbTFzcJUZlCd83yN3ALPUqaaw3hoPw/edit?usp=sharing)
+- Assignments & Class Participation: 50%
+- Outcomes Preparation Tutorial: 20%
+- Final Summative Assessment: 30%

+In addition, to pass the course, you must:

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

+## References

+[Final Exam Study Guide](https://docs.google.com/document/d/1Y7q9TdUgX_YCjxbTFzcJUZlCd83yN3ALPUqaaw3hoPw/edit)

 ## Make School Course Policies